TerribleBrad/Streamlined-Skyrim/README.md

 **Quests**:

-To make sure you never run out of things to do, Streamlined Skyrim is equipped witha number of DLC sized quests.
+To make sure you never run out of things to do, Streamlined Skyrim is equipped with a number of DLC sized quests.
 Vigilant and Unslaad add some Soulsborne flavor which suits the new combat mechanics well.
 Project AHO for all you Dunmer lovers.
-Stendarr Rising which allows you to rebuild the Vigilant of Stendarr.
+The mod Stendarr Rising is added which allows you to rebuild the Vigilant of Stendarr.
 And finally Beyond Skyrim Bruma which adds the northern-most lands of Cyrodiil for you to explore.

 **Followers**: